FissoreD/HO-unif-for-free/README.md

 ## Continuous integration

-The CI builds `./paper/main.tex` and push the compiled pdf in the [`pdf` branch](https://github.com/FissoreD/HO-unif-for-free/tree/pdf)
+The CI builds `./paper/main.tex` and pushes the compiled pdf in the [`pdf` branch](https://github.com/FissoreD/HO-unif-for-free/tree/pdf)